 The caim prayer is a separation of spiritual things.
 Much in the same way which God creates by an act of separation, the one making the caim is separating what is inside the circle from what is outside of it.
 One might say something like “peace within, strife without” or “health be in, sickness be out”.

 I would like to share with you some Scottish folk traditions about these circles of protection.
-I am getting my information from The Carmina Gadelica and Scottish Customs From the Cradle to the Grave.
+I am getting my information from The Carmina Gadelica and Scottish Customs From the Cradle to the Grave. by Margaret Bennett.
 The Carmina Gadelica uses the word ‘caim’ while Scottish Customs uses the word ‘dessil’.
 They are slightly different from one another and I’ll discuss them both and give some examples.

 Caim prayers in the Carmina Gadelica are also referred to as ‘encompassing’ and Carmichael notes they were popular amongst both Catholics and Protestants and amongst the well educated and simple folk alike.
 The caim is made by extending the forefinger of the right hand outwards and pivoting on the spot, moving sunwise (clockwise), effectively drawing a circle in the air around yourself.
 This circle will accompany you as you walk.
 This is most commonly used when one is in a frightening situation, for instance after hearing a disturbing noise while walking alone at night.